How do I choose a better amplifier?

 Amplification is the heart of any system and to improve it, I suggest you focus on three main areas.

-These can be broadly grouped into: reducing integration, obtaining better-engineered/built equipment, and better bang-per-buck, meaning pre-owned, older equipment.
-Let’s examine each of these.
+These can be broadly grouped into: 1) reducing integration, 2) obtaining better-engineered/built equipment, and 3), getting better bang-per-buck, meaning pre-owned, older equipment.
+Let’s examine each of these in turn.

-Integration refers to how many different functions are crammed into one box. in order of most to least integrated, we have:
+Integration refers to how many functions and therefore compromises are crammed into one amplifier box.
+In order of most to least integrated amplification, we have:

 The simplest solution is called a radiogram, stereogram, 3-in-1 etc and we generally don’t consider these hi-fi, so I won’t cover them here.

-One level less integration is to get rid of the tuner part, leaving you with what we call an integrated amplifier – a combined preamplifier and power amplifier in a box.
-Examples include these two beauties and hundreds of others.
+One level less integration involves removing the tuner from the box.
+Doing so leaves us with what we call an integrated amplifier, a combined preamplifier and power amplifier in one box.
+Examples include the stunning Pioneer SA-9800, Accuphase E-302, Technics SU-V8 and hundreds of others.

-Integrated amplifiers work well for many and are an acceptable compromise for those want to save money and have a decent, if not incredible sounding system.
-They are still filled with many compromises though, even at the stratospheric high end of integrated amplifiers, like the Accuphase E-800 class A integrated amplifier.
-This pales when compared to seperate components from the same company.
+Integrated amplifiers work well for many and represent an acceptable compromise for those wanting to save money and have a decent-sounding system.
+They contain many compromises though, even at the stratospheric high end of integrated amplifiers, like the Accuphase E-800 class A integrated amplifier.

-The least integrated and therefore best-performing amplifier solution comes in the form of separate preamplifier/power amplifier combinations, like my Accuphase C-280V and P-360 for example.
-Note that Ive recently replaced the P-360 with the best stereo power amplifier Accuphase makes, the A-75.
-That said, the stereo power amplifier is the least compromised option many people end up with and it is a suitable stopping point for many in terms of increased performance.
+The least integrated and therefore best-performing amplifier solution comes in the form of separate preamplifier/power amplifier combinations, like my Accuphase C-290 and A-75, for example.
+The stereo power amplifier is the least compromised option many people end up with and it is a suitable stopping point for many in terms of increased performance.

 Even with a stereo power amplifier like the A-75, there are still compromises, just fewer of them.
 The ultimate power amplifier solution, other things being equal, is to have dual mono power amplifiers.
 In terms of Accuphase equipment, that would mean purchasing two Accuphase A-300s!